Let’s say you’re new in Belo Horizonte and you need to learn Brazilian Portuguese fast. What do you do?

-But perhaps more interestingly, enrolling in Portuguese classes at UFMG allows you to apply for a Brazilian Student Visa.
-A student visa doesn’t allow you to legally work in Brazil, nor does it allow you to apply for an ID card or open a Brazilian bank account but it does allow you to stay longer than a tourist visa.
-The process for getting a Brazilian student visa is covered in another article..
+One important point to note is that enrolling in Portuguese classes at UFMG allows you to apply for a Brazilian Student Visa.
+A student visa does not allow you to legally work in Brazil, nor does it allow you to apply for an ID card or open a Brazilian bank account but it does allow you to stay longer than a tourist visa.
+The process for getting a Brazilian student visa is covered in another article.

-Class sizes at UFMG depend on demand, and are usually less than 15 people per class.
+Class sizes at UFMG vary depending on demand; and are usually less than 15 people per class.
 Courses start twice a year in March and in September.
 It is possible to join the class up to two months after the start date for a reduced cost.

 Three levels are offered: Basic, Intermediate and Advanced.
 You will have to take a test and be placed in the level appropriate for you.
 The hour-long classes are held from Monday to Thursday and last 4 months for a total of 52 hours of instruction.

 The Portuguese for Foreigners class costs R$595 (as of 2016), and must be paid at any bank or casa loterica within a day of registering or else your registration will be cancelled.
 Registration is done at the FUNDEP, a small office reminiscent of the DMV at the main Pampulha campus.
 In addition to this fee, you must also pay R$10 for the assessment test, and another R$5 for a declaration of enrollment, which you will need if you plan to get a student visa.
 There are several banks on campus where you can pay these fees, but remember that all banks in Brazil close at 4pm, so arrive early.